sonos/tract/examples/pytorch-albert-v2/README.md

 python export.py
 ```

 the exported model and tokenizer are saved in `./albert`.
-The load the model into tract and make prediction.
+Then load the model into tract and make prediction.

 ``` rust
 cargo run --release